 A combination of the words insurance and technology, insurtech offers:

-So, these were the 5 massive fintech sectors that you could blindly invest on.
+So, these were the 5 massive fintech sectors that you could blindly invest in.
 Since fintech is all about numbers, you saw the estimated growth of this industry in the coming years.
-If there’s a good time to venture into fintech solution development, it is now.
+If there’s a good time to venture into fintech software development, it is now.